fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/ffice_FficeMessage.md

 The property `filingStatus` is used in an `FficeMessage` of `type`=`FILING_STATUS` to indicate the status of the submitted flight with respect to the eASP.
 It consists of the following properties:
 - as a minimum, property `value` is used to exchange the value of the filing status.
 It shall be one the following values:
-  - `ACCEPTABLE` - Indicates the the eFPL, and in particular the desired route/trajectory, is acceptable.
+  - `ACCEPTABLE` - Indicates that the eFPL, and in particular the desired route/trajectory, is acceptable.
   - `NOT_ACCEPTABLE` - Indicates that the eFPL, typically the desired route/trajectory, does not comply with operational requirements.
   - `PENDING` - Indicates that the flight plan has not yet been evaluated.
 This might happen when the eFPL is received by the eASP at a time which is in advance of its processing horizon for the flight, leading to a deferral of the eFPL evaluation.